thoughtspot/ts_rest_api_and_tml_tools/README.md

 # ts_rest_api_and_tml_tools
 ts_rest_api_and_tml_tools is a functional wrapper library for doing actions with the ThoughtSpot REST API, including flows involving TML.

+This library is NOT intended to be installed directly on a ThoughtSpot cluster, and it is not recommended.
+Please look at the CS Tools project (https://github.com/thoughtspot/cs_tools) if you have needs on an installed software cluster.

 If you have used this package previously, two previously included components have now been split off into their own modules (`thoughtspot-rest-api-v1` and `thoughtspot-tml`, which can be installed from PyPi using pip.
 Both modules have been added to the requirements.txt and setup.cfg and should be installed to use ts_rest_api_and_tml_tools.

 The `/examples` directory includes examples of many common workflows accomplished with the REST API and/or TML manipulation.